Are You Thinking of Shipping Your Whole Household to Australia, but Only If It Doesn’t Cost Too Much?

-I know it seems like a pain to set up three different appointments but being able to compare and contrast how each company handles their in-house quotes plus the information the give you about shipping to Australia, will give you a glimpse into how the company operates and their experience.
+I know it seems like a pain to schedule three different appointments, but being able to compare and contrast how each company handles their in-house quotes plus the information they give you about shipping to Australia, will give you a glimpse into how the company operates and their experience.

 Australia has a very strict quarantine regulations that you need to be aware of.
 Choosing a removalist that is not experienced with shipping to Australia could be a disaster.

-Full Container Load (FCL) = This is when you are the sole user of a 20ft or 40ft container.
+Full Container Load (FCL) = This is when you are the sole user of a 20 ft or 40 ft container.

-Less than Container Load (LCL) = This is when you share the use of a 20ft or 40ft container with someone else also shipping things to Australia.
+Less than Container Load (LCL) = This is when you share the use of a 20 ft or 40 ft container with someone else also shipping things to Australia.